HIAlab/sinot/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 During my master thesis, I am focussing on causal effects in N of 1 studies.
-Unfortunately there was no library avialable, which meets my needs.
+Unfortunately there was no library available, which meets my needs.
 Hence, I created my own library for simulating data in this context to test different methods on it.

 ### Built With
 This project is build on `python 3.8` and is using following libraries: